 Our morning minyan is conducted in a friendly atmosphere that makes everyone feel comfortable, from the highly experienced to the beginner.
 This daily prayer service offers a valuable respite from the worries and pressures of the world.
 It also can provide time for self-reflection.
 Even if you have never worn a tallit (prayer shawl) or tefillin (prayer boxes) or you are unfamiliar with the prayers, we will help you feel at ease.
 Give yourself a gift and join us.
 It is time well spent.

-Kabbalat Erev Shabbat Service, 6:30 PM, followed by an Oneg
+Kabbalat Erev Shabbat Service, 5:30 PM

 Our Friday Night services welcome the Shabbat through a combination of holiness, spirit, prayers, singing and learning that last about an hour.
-The service begins at 6:30 pm, and is followed by an Oneg Shabbat where congregants have the opportunity to socialize.

 As of January 2019, we began a system of abridged Haftarot.
 A document containing the verses for each Haftarah can be found by clicking here.